hashgraph/hedera-services/test-clients/yahcli/README.md

 both scheduled and aborted; and a scheduled freeze may also be flagged as the trigger for an NMT software upgrade.

-A vanilla freeze with no NMT upgrade looks like,
+A vanilla freeze with no NMT upgrade only includes the start time thusly,
 ```
 $ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.4 -n localhost -p 2 \
-> freeze --start-time 2021-09-09.20:11:13
+> freeze --start-time 2022-01-01.00:00:00
 ```

-While a freeze triggering a staged NMT upgrade includes the `--trigger-staged-upgrade` flag,
+And a freeze that should trigger a staged NMT upgrade **must** add the `--trigger-staged-upgrade` flag,
 ```
 $ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.4 -n localhost -p 2 \
 > freeze --start-time 2021-09-09.20:11:13 --trigger-staged-upgrade
 ```

-To abort a scheduled freeze, omit the `--start-time` option and use the `--abort` flag.
+To abort a scheduled freeze, just use the `--abort` flag like,
 ```
 $ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.4 -n localhost -p 2 \
 > freeze --abort